 With sewn-and-taped seams, two pieces of coated fabric are held together with thread and a piece of protective tape is placed over the threads and seam to provide water protection.
 A RF welded seam can withstand up to 2x more stress than a sewn-and-taped seam, resulting in a more protective and longer-lasting seam.
 This is why we use welded seams with all of our dry bags.

-For vinyl-coated dry packs or duffles, such as our Boundary™ Dry Packs, Zip™ Duffle, or WideMouth™ Duffle, an occasional wipe down with a vinyl preservative, such as Armor All®, will help maintain the vinyl-coated pack or duffle’s suppleness.
+For vinyl-coated dry bags, such as our Baja™ dry bags, an occasional wipe down with a vinyl preservative, such as Armor All®, will help maintain the vinyl-coated bag’s suppleness.
 (Armor All® is an Armor All Products registered trademark.)
-Do not use a vinyl preservative for polyurethane-coated (aka, PVC-free) dry packs, dry daypacks, or duffles.
+Use of a vinyl preservative is not necessary for polyurethane-coated (aka, PVC-free) dry bags.